 Log on to Buckeye OnPace and take the Focus Career Assessment to help you develop your personalized career and education plans.
 You will find three assessments under the heading "Career Planning Foundations."
 You should take each assessment and review the results.

-Career Counseling & Support Services offers a variety of career assessments that we recommend.
-These include the Myers-Briggs Career Report and the Strengthsfinder 2.0.
+Buckeye Careers offers a variety of career assessments including Myers-Briggs Career Report and the Strengthsfinder 2.0.

 Exploring Career Options

 After evaluating your skills (things you do well), interests (things you enjoy) and values (what is most important to you), it is time to identify and explore career fields in public health that interest you.

-Meet with your career advisor in the Office of Academic Programs and Student Services to discuss career options and get help from an experienced career professional.
+Meet with a Buckeyes Career Coach or utilize drop-in hours with a Career Advisor in the College of Public Health during drop-in hours in the Office of Academic Programs and Student Services to discuss career options and get help from an experienced career professional.
+Drop-in hours are on Tuesdays from 11:00am-1:00pm more information can be found here.

 Prepare early for your required field experiences including the MPH Applied Practice Experience, MHA Administrative Residency and BSPH Capstone, volunteering and other internship opportunities that provide you with the opportunity to explore career options.

 Attend career fairs to meet with prospective employers.
 A listing of career fairs can be found here.